 Seagate FireCuda 530 HS

 Considering that the Seagate FireCuda 530 was the first SSD to be confirmed as fully PS5 compatible so you can rest assured that it’ll work with Sony’s latest console.
-It’s currently runner-up to the Western Digital only because you’ll have to wait a little longer to get one.
-The Seagate FireCuda 530 is scheduled to release in August.
+The Seagate FireCuda 530 came out in August.

-Performance should be about equal between the two, so if you’re happy to hold off for a week or two to get an SSD that is definitely compatible, then the Seagate FireCuda 530 is the one to buy.
+Performance should be about equal between the Seagate FireCuda 530 and the WD Black SN850, but if you’re after a SSD that is definitely compatible, then the Seagate FireCuda 530 is the one to buy.

 We’ve dropped a link to the version with a heatsink already attached, though the drive without it also features the same version number.
 Be sure to double-check you are getting the heatsink version if you look to buy the drive elsewhere.
 It should be clearly labelled as such, but you can also see it has a smooth grey shell as in the image above compared to the black non-heatsink version.